 Highlights: Spirited, Affectionate, Alert

 A Miniature Schnauzer brings all the spunk and boldness of a Schnauzer breed, packed into a little tiny ball of fluff.
-But besides the petite size, they share the same physical characteristics as the Giant and Standard Schnauzer.
+But other than their petite size, they share many of the same physical traits as the Giant and Standard Schnauzer.

 They’re by far the most popular Schnauzer size.
 In fact, they’re the 17th most popular breed in the USA due to their great temperaments and convenient size.
-A huge plus is that they’re hypoallergenic dogs and perfect for sensitive owners.
+A big plus is that they’re hypoallergenic dogs and perfect for allergy-sensitive owners.

 - The Miniature Schnauzer are one of the healthiest and robust dog breeds in the world.
 They have very little congenital diseases associated with them.